The Haghia Sofia, Istanbul

 3. Stuttgart to Budapest by sleeper train Kalman Imre

 Cosy & inviting, the photo below shows the modern air-conditioned Hungarian sleeping-car of the Kalman Imre at Munich.
 The sleeping-car has 11 compartments with washbasin, each of which can be used as a 1, 2 or 3 berth room, with toilets at the end of the corridor.
-The fare includes a light breakfast of coffee, juice & croissant See more information about the sleeper train Kalman Imre.
+The fare includes a light breakfast of coffee, juice & croissant More about the sleeper train Kalman Imre.

 The sleeper train Kalman Imre from Munich to Budapest

 Sleeper train Kalman Imre at Munich Hbf.
-More information about this train.
+More about this sleeper train.

 The sleeper train from Zurich to Budapest 4-berth couchettes on train to Budapest 6-berth couchettes on train to Budapest